Climate Change Challenge Crusades Must Not Risk Food Security

 The “Farm to Fork” strategy is an important part of the EU Green Deal.
-As a farmer, I endorse the view that we should do everything at our command to reduce greenhouse gas emissions in all spheres of our life to the best of our ability.
+En tant qu'agriculteur, I endorse the view that we should do everything at our command to reduce greenhouse gas emissions in all spheres of our life to the best of our ability.

-That’s because the weather and climate drive our success or failure.
-For farmers, weather reports are necessary to help us make basic decisions about planting, fertilization, and harvesting.
-The extreme weather of droughts, floods, and monsoons—the worst effects of climate change—can put us out of business.
+That’s because the weather and climate drive our success or failure. pour les agriculteurs, weather reports are necessary to help us make basic decisions about planting, fertilisation, and harvesting.
+The extreme weather of droughts, inondations, and monsoons—the worst effects of climate change—can put us out of business.

 This makes farmers essential partners in the fight against climate change.

 We must balance dealing with the challenges of climate change with the need to produce abundant and affordable food, which is the fundamental purpose of agriculture.
-This equilibrium is especially important here in India as we surpass China with 1.4 billion people.
+This equilibrium is especially important here in India as we surpass China with 1.4 milliard de personnes.

 While I respect the fact that Europeans should decide what makes sense for them, I encourage everyone to look at last year’s crisis in Sri Lanka – a result of very similar decisions being made as those proposed in the current EU legislation.

-If we’re going to meet the twin goals of fighting climate change and feeding a world of more than 8 billion people, we’re going to have to remember that sustainability and productivity can be achieved together.
+If we’re going to meet the twin goals of fighting climate change and feeding a world of more than 8 milliard de personnes, we’re going to have to remember that sustainability and productivity can be achieved together.
 This is best realized when policy makers accept the innovations and technologies that allow our crops to thrive and allow farmers to access these tools.

 The Green Deal imagines a brighter environmental future.
 A future that any farmer I have ever met dreams of as well.
 But an agenda that is climate friendly shouldn’t also be food hostile.